Dorset has it all, from deeply rooted history and incredible architecture to miles of sandy beaches and countless nature reserves.

 For this reason, this article has been put together to help you decide where you will put down your roots for generations to come; as once you move here, you’ll never look back.
 Here are, in our view, the 15 best places to live in Dorset:

 Many who find themselves entering retirement decide they wish to live closer to the glimmering ocean, or maybe to be surrounded by rolling hills in Hardy Country.

 Dorset ranked in 1st place in ‘Quality of Retirement’ by The Prudential in 2019 as well as 2014.
 With an abundance of picturesque towns and villages, your ideal home here in Dorset is just waiting to be discovered:

 This quaint village is located in West Dorset, 2 miles north of Dorchester.
-Sitting at a population of just under 3000, this village offers plenty of adventures and nature, as well as a quiet village lifestyle.
+Sitting at a population of just under 3000, this village offers plenty of adventures as well as a quiet village lifestyle.

 The Ham Stone Tower located here was built in the 16th century, the Wolfeton house in the 15th century, but indications show that settlements as early as the 1st century have been unearthed here.

 Teeming with history, Charminster is often overlooked for larger towns and villages.
 There are properties to suit all price ranges here, from a 2-bedroom maisonette for £140,000 to a £2,000,000 8-bedroom detached Edwardian country house.

 Close enough to not be isolated, but far enough to maintain the old-style English village atmosphere; Charminster could be the place for you.